Confessions of a Lash-a-holic #2

 Avoid facials immediately before and immediately after your lash appt.

-Speak to the beautician doing your facial about the importance of your lashes - no oils around the eye or steam.
+Speak to the beautician doing your facial about the importance of your lashes - no oils around the eye or steam and see if they provide eye covers.

 Avoid strip lashes.
-Just no. If you did, just get the glue off as quickly as possible and expect a longer lash appointment whilst I wiggle away at your extensions removing the residue.
+Just no. If you did, just get the glue off as quickly as possible and expect a longer lash appointment whilst I wiggle away at your extensions removing the residue probably with tweezers!

 If you find you've lost a few lashes, they are suddenly uneven, unsymmetrical 'wonky' or gappy, you may need to book in with me again.
 Unfortunately I cannot offer a refund or a free fill if you have been involved in any of the above.